-My first message I ever gave was in 1981 on 1 Timothy 4:8-9.
+My first message I ever gave at a church was in 1981 on 1 Timothy 4:8-9.
 I was 18 years old.
 And it was a good one.
 I have used it over and over and over again.
 I cleverly created a spiritual workout which included things like “sit ups” as in sit up in church and “lift weights” as in the Bible is our strength.

 Over time I began to notice something when I would teach this message.
 People would sit up and start taking notes.
 Now that is a good thing.
-But they had the look like, “if I do this I can finally get things right.”
+But they had the look like, “If I do this I can finally get things right.”

 This is why books with “How to…” sell so well.
 This is why articles with titles like “7 Simple Things to…” get clicked more often.
 We want to get from A to B and we want to do it as simply and painlessly as possible.
 And we want to do it.
 What can we do to control the outcome?

 So you try and try and try.
 Yet those seven simple things didn’t lead to change.
 Or the list of “how to” didn’t lead to the promoted results.
 So you try and try and try something else.
 And try and try and try something else.
 Something has got to work.
 I’ve got to be able to make something work.

 Do you believe that if you can get yourself together and do things better, maybe closer to the scale of perfect, you will then be loved?

 I’m going to drop an overused word here to help us get to the core of this.
 Perfectionism.
 Perfectionism is a constant hustle.
 Perfectionism, as defined by Dr. Brene’ Brown’s research, is the belief that if we do things perfectly, we can minimize or avoid the pain of blame, shame and judgment.
 Perfectionism is not a way to avoid shame.
 Perfectionism is a form of shame.